 i.
 Procurement of the solution.
-This can be requested through UNAII, and the ITM team can support with recommending the best solution.
+This can be requested through ITM UNDP's e-Store, and the ITM team can support with recommending the best solution.

 Expected Results & Outputs

 Behind the 7-Step process, there are several resulting documents that support the full execution and the correct step by step implementation.